transcenddev/agris/README.md

 # agris

-This is a Mangrove Crab Information System.
+this is a McrabIS Website Redesigned

 The project's live version is available at the following URL: https://r3kashi.github.io/agris/